open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 We propose to add a label `addon.open-cluster-management.io/manifest-type` for the addon agent manifests to mark which manifests should be deployed where in Hosted mode:
-- No matter in Default mode or Hosted mode, all manifests will be deployed on the managed cluster
+- No matter what the label's value is, all manifests will be deployed on the managed cluster in Default mode.

 - When the label does not exist or its value is `hosted-mode-managed`: the manifest will be deployed on the managed cluster in Hosted mode